vacheremi63/SecureX/AWS-SWC/README.md

 * Configure e-mail in Stealthwatch Cloud :
 In Stealthwatch Cloud --> Top Right wheel --> Services/Webhooks --> E-mail

-* Import the JSON file in SecureX :
-In SecureX --> Orchestration --> Workflows --> Import --> Browse --> SWC-AWS IAM Workflow

 ## Requirements
 * E-mail address to be used to send Secure Cloud Analytics Alert